 Cedar Falls is another fabulous hike in Hocking Hills State Park.
-The trail is only half a mile long and usually takes about 30 minutes to complete.
+The trail that leads to Cedar Falls is only a half–mile long and usually takes about 30 minutes to traverse.
 Laden with hemlock trees, this primitive area is known for its steep rock walls, grottos, and waterfalls.
-Cedar Falls itself is the greatest waterfall in Hocking Hills and displays an awesome force of water power.
+Cedar Falls itself is the greatest waterfall in Hocking Hills and displays an awesome force of waterpower.
 Don’t forget to bring your camera!

 3. Rock House